PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 ```

 Additional scenarios are enabled when considering a command versus a cmdlet.
 While Windows users
-would find benefit and familiarity to a cmdlet, a command opens up scenarios where Powershell is not
+would find benefit and familiarity to a cmdlet, a command opens up scenarios where PowerShell is not
 pre-installed.
 Additionally, several installation issues due to open files are avoided by using a
 command and closing any open sessions of PowerShell.